2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 The Multi-Asset Web: How 2026 Equity Themes Ripple Across Markets

-The same macro forces driving stock sector rotations — energy market disruptions from Middle East conflict and renewed U.S. strikes on Iran, AI infrastructure capex with tech sector earnings growth upgraded to 43% for 2026 by BlackRock Investment Institute, and dollar dynamics interacting with emerging market equities — are simultaneously generating actionable setups across all five asset classes
+The same macro forces driving stock sector rotations — energy market disruptions from Middle East conflict including U.S. airstrikes on Iran and revoked oil export waivers, AI infrastructure capex as a defining growth theme, and dollar dynamics interacting with emerging market equities — are simultaneously generating actionable setups across all five asset classes accessible on a multi-asset

-accessible on a multi-asset platform.
+platform.
 Understanding these linkages transforms isolated sector views into coordinated, multi-leg trading strategies.

 Morgan Stanley's Global Investment Committee has tilted portfolios further toward stocks, citing roughly 11–12% additional upside potential in the S&P 500 over the next 9–12 months.
+As Mariner Wealth Advisors summarized at halftime: global equity returns have been "solidly good," with expectations for double-digit equity returns in 2026 maintained — "albeit without a straight line to new highs."

 Dollar Dynamics, EM Equity Performance, and Forex Carry Trades